sanko/monolog/README.md

 ## 📡 Custom Feeds

-You probably don't want your "What I'm Reading" links cluttering your "Code Release" RSS feed.
+Monolog generates RSS or Atom feeds automatically but you probably don't want your "What I'm Reading" links cluttering your "Code Release" RSS feed.
 Monolog lets you generate specific feeds for specific audiences.

 | Property | Type | Description |
 | :--- | :--- | :--- |